UGA Extension Office

 • Augusta, GA

-• Jun 3 - Jun 8 Senior EXTREME Camp I at Rock Eagle 4-H Center with Richmond County 4-H Senior EXTREME Camp at Rock Eagle 4-H Center is a week-long camp for current 9th through 12th graders.
-Senior EXTREME Camp is a more primitive camping experience, including tent camping, preparation of camper’s own meals, and a focus on outdoor recreational activities.
-Cost includes transportation, lodging, meals, and activities. $75 non-refundable deposit is due no later than March 27, 2024.
+• Jul 1 - Jul 6 Senior Camp II at Wahsega 4-H Center with Richmond County 4-H Senior Camp at Wahsega 4-H Center in the North Georgia Mountains is a week-long camp for current 9th through 12th graders.
+Senior Camp activities provide learning experiences in all of Georgia 4-H's focus areas - Healthy Living, Agriculture and STEM, and Civic Engagement, and promote the development of leadership skills, and encourage community service, all in a fun and active camping environment.
+Cost includes transportation, lodging, meals, game room activities, tubing, and field day activities in the North Georgia Mountains. $75 non-refundable deposit is due no later than March 27, 2024.
 Limited spots available.
 Final camp payment is due by May 10, 2024.

 • Augusta, GA